-In 2013 we have retitled this concentration: Couples and Family Counseling.
+In 2013 we retitled this concentration: from Marriage and Family Counseling to Couples and Family Counseling.

 Working with families has been part of therapeutic practice for almost 100 years.
 Starting with Alfred Adler’s family and community interventions in Vienna, systemic perspectives have gradually taken hold in almost all of the helping professions.
 In the last thirty-five years, the fields of family counseling, family therapy, social work with families, family psychology, psychiatric nursing with families, and family psychiatry have really come into prominence.
 It promised greater effectiveness than had been achieved with either individual or group counseling and therapy.
 Because these relational approaches sought to change the very systems in which individuals actually lived, many professionals hoped that the changes enacted would be more enduring and that both individual and system relapse would decrease.
 While these hopes have not been fully realized, family practice has had enormous success, and it is now a fully integrated part of most treatment programs.